eprior-22/eprior-22/README.md

 ## Hi there 👋

+This is the start of my data science journey!
+I have just completed and uploaded my capstone project doing a data analysis for Bellabeat.

+Thanks for stopping by!

 <!--
 **eprior-22/eprior-22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.